 India - Economy overview

 - India is the fifth largest economy in the world on the basis of nominal GDP, according to The World Bank GDP ranking.
-The Economic Survey 2020-21 predicts 11% growth in India’s real GDP in 2021-22, the highest since independence, and 15.4% growth in nominal GDP.
-The International Monetary Fund’s World Economic Outlook (April 2021) values India’s GDP at USD 3.05 thousand billion and GDP per capita at USD 2.19 thousand at current prices, respectively.
+The Economic Survey 2021-22 predicts 9.2% growth in India’s real GDP in 2021-22, after contracting in 2020-21.
+The International Monetary Fund’s World Economic Outlook (April 2022) values India’s GDP at USD 3.53 thousand billion and GDP per capita at USD 2.52 thousand at current prices.

 - India ranks 63rd on the World Bank’s Ease of Doing Business index in 2020.